 English at Dalhousie

 The Department of English at Dalhousie University is one of the oldest in Canada.
 It has been in operation since 1865, when the first Professor of Rhetoric, James de Mille, was appointed.
 The Department awarded its first Master's degrees in 1903, and its first PhD in 1973.
-The Department of English currently has twenty three full-time tenured or tenure-track faculty.

 Our Undergraduate Program has been designed to allow students to develop a sense of the shape and scope of English, the allure of its many aspects, the kinds of questions it raises, the reality of its contact with the world.
 Our curriculum, through a series of period requirements and a necessary focus on close reading, theory, or literary criticism, is designed to convey the historical depth and richness of literature in English and to pass on the basic techniques of the discipline for considering literature critically.
 At the same time, we are fully committed to representing and advancing new areas of, and approaches to, scholarship and teaching.
 We want our programs to embody the contemporary, as well as the historic richness of the language, new as well as established ways of considering the study of texts.